bothzoli/ABAP-IoC-Container/article/article.md

 ### Implementation

-The mappings and registered instances are stored in simple hash tables, but the central part of the IoC container is the dynamic object creation done in the `resolve` method.
+The mappings and registered instances are stored in hash tables, but the central part of the IoC container is the dynamic object creation done in the `resolve` method.
 For this I have used the [Runtime Type Services (RTTS)][rtts] which can give information about variables, types, method parameters etc. during runtime.

 By using the object descriptor created based on the class's name (`cl_abap_classdescr=>describe_by_name`) we can get hold of the parameter list of the constructor method with all type information.
 We can then iterate through the parameters and resolve them one by one.

-Should an input parameter be a simple type, it can be created with an initial value, and should it be an interface type, it can be (recursively) resolved by the IoC container itself.
+Should an input parameter be a simple type, it can be created with an initial value.
+And should it be an interface type, it can be (recursively) resolved by the IoC container itself.

-The generic [object creation][create] can be used to create the instance with a table containing the constructor parameters.
+The constructor parameters are collected in a parameter table which can be used with the generic [object creation][create].

 The complete source code can be found [here][container].

 ## Personal thoughts and improvement possibilities

 This IoC container is far from being production ready.
-I have made tests with a some classes and as far as I could tell it is quite stable, however I certainly did not do exhaustive testing.
+I have made tests with a some _"real world"_ classes as well and as far as I could tell it is quite stable, however I certainly did not do exhaustive testing.
-I am also pretty much sure that there's room for improvement regarding performance.
+I am also pretty sure that there's room for improvement regarding performance.

 All in all, the motivation of creating this IoC container was first and foremost curiosity.
 Although as of now I have not used it in any complex application, I can see the possibility of using it instead of factory classes.

 Suppose my application uses a set of utility classes.
 Instead of having factories for all the utility classes, the IoC container could be used to supply the required instances.
-When doing unit/integration testing the container can be preloaded with test double instances using the `register_instance` method.
+When doing unit/integration testing the container can be preloaded with test double instances using the `register_instance` method for test isolation.

 The source code, along with the exception class, unit tests and the classes/interfaces created for the unit tests can be found in [this GitHub repository][github].